Paris' Best Coffee Roasters, vol I

 The word for Roaster is Torréfacteur in French, so if you see that in a coffee shop’s description, they probably roast their own beans.
 Otherwise they might list their torréfacteur du jour or their roaster of the day.

 Did you like this blog?
 Are you looking for even more coffee shops?
-Be sure to check subscribe to our YouTube - where we're dropping a new coffeeshop video any day now.
+Be sure to check subscribe to our YouTube .

 And of course, get many, many more recommendations out guide to Paris here.
-It’s always up to date, as we’re constantly adding new places or removing others.
+We’re here to give you a great trip to Paris.
+Plus, it’s always up to date, as we’re constantly adding new places or removing others.
 If you’re a foodie like this team is, or like to find amazing places off the beaten path, this guide is made for you.
 Any questions?
-Feel free to contact us at support@parisinmypocket.com.
+Feel free to contact us at [email protected].
 We'll leave you with this mouthwatering photo of a flat white.

 Up Next